polychromatic/polychromatic-docs/pages/config-effects.md

 and exported for use in other applications. -->

-Writing effects in this software will work on any supported backend where the device is compatible with individually addressable LEDs (matrix). <!-- and can be set to work within specifications  (for example, a scripted effect that should only be played on keyboards) -->
+Writing effects in this software will work on any supported backend where the device is capable of individually addressable LEDs (matrix). <!-- and can be set to work within specifications  (for example, a scripted effect that should only be played on keyboards) -->